Georgina is an Australian illustrator and architectural designer, currently based in Meanjin (Brisbane), Australia.

 Her current role at Ever Architecture Studio focuses on purposeful, human-centred design, where she can obsess over the smallest details in bespoke residential architecture.

 She commenced her relationship with Faber-Castell as an Ambassador in 2016, and enjoys the parallel nature and complimentary relationship between architecture and illustration.

 As a contemporary artist with a distinctive style, her works on paper have resonated with a broad clientele including UNESCO, UN Women, Lexus, MUGLER, Adobe Inc., The Italian Ministry of Tourism, The University of Sydney, and Strathmore – as well as an array of Australian and international patrons.

 Her first sale was in 2011 – a small painting of two wooden chairs, purchased by the then mayor of Byron Bay.

-Georgina currently lives and works in Brisbane, Australia, with her husband Phil and their Golden Retriever, Muddy.
+Georgina currently lives and works in Brisbane, Australia with her husband Phil and their goofy Golden Retriever.

 Georgina Kreutzer works and creates on the ancestral lands of the Turrbal and Jagera nations - the traditional custodians of Meanjin (Brisbane) and surrounds; the first artists of this country who have been creating here for 60,000 years.